 The Nyengo of Zambia

-The Nyengo of Zambia, numbering approximately 53,000 people, are Engaged yet Unreached.
+The Nyengo of Zambia, numbering approximately 54,000 people, are Engaged yet Unreached.
 They are an indigenous community of Zambia; a dialect subgroup of Simaa (sie).
-They are an Indigenous people, in the Bantu, Central-South people cluster of the Sub-Saharan African affinity bloc.
+They are an Indigenous people, in the Bantu, Central-South people cluster of the Sub-Saharan African Peoples affinity bloc.
 Their primary religion is Ethnoreligion.
 They primarily speak Simaa.

 Fast Facts:

-Affinity Group: Sub-saharan Africa Peoples
+Affinity Group: Sub-Saharan African Peoples

 Country: Zambia